TheOdinProject/curriculum/web_development_101/installations/installing_ruby.md

 The rest of the installation will take place inside the terminal window.

 First, we need to make sure your Linux distribution is up to date.
 Run these commands one by one.
 Because these commands use `sudo`, you will have to enter your password in order for them to run.
+When typing your password, you may not get any visual feedback, but rest assured that your password is being entered.
+Once you're done typing your password, press `enter`.

 ~~~bash
 sudo apt-get update